Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/programming/language/functions.md

 # Making Functions with `Define`

+Characters can be made without personal functions, so if you're a new modder, you can safely skip the rest of this page.

-Once you're familiar with the other basics of the language, you can, and [* should*](../best_practices.md#decomposition-and-pseudocode) make your own functions!
+Once you're familiar with the other basics of the language, though, you can and [* should*](../best_practices.md#decomposition-and-pseudocode) make your own functions!

 Your functions are created with a `#define` block.
 Like variables, they can be named almost anything, but should be